Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Key Products & Brands

-The following table outlines Stanley Black & Decker’s key products and brands across its business segments:
+Stanley Black & Decker’s main products and brands span tools, storage, and industrial equipment segments:

 ProductDescription

-Professional Power ToolsCorded and cordless electric power tools for professional users, including pneumatic tools.
+Professional Power ToolsCorded and cordless electric power tools and pneumatic tools for professional users.

-Consumer Power ToolsCorded and cordless electric tools under the BLACK+DECKER brand, plus lawn and garden products.
+Consumer Power ToolsCorded and cordless electric tools under the BLACK+DECKER brand, including lawn and garden products.

-Hand Tools & AccessoriesHand tools, power tool accessories, and storage products for various end users.
+Hand Tools & AccessoriesHand tools, power tool accessories, and storage products for consumers and industrial customers.

-Pipeline Equipment & ServicesCustom pipe handling, joint welding, coating equipment, and pipeline inspection services.
+Pipeline Equipment & ServicesCustom pipe handling, welding, coating equipment, and pipeline inspection services for oil and gas sectors.

 Automatic DoorsAutomatic door systems sold to commercial customers.